sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 ## TEST TYPES:

 ### Functional testing
-Functinal testing focus on the correctness of the system, and that it perfoms and behaves as expected.
+Functional testing  is focus on evaluation of the correctness of the system behavior, and that it perfoms as expected.
 It is applied to all the different test levels: unit, component, integration, system.
 Its usually is done by means of requirement and specification checks, but also to user cases.
 Is also common that it uses the black-block testing methodology.

-### Testing on Non-functional characteristics
+### Non-functional testing
 There are things aside the main functionality that also are required, those migth be: data or communitcations throughput.
 User interfaces, performance, usability, scalability, safety, security, robustnes, avalibility, manteanability, stress testing, portability,  ..
 Non-functional testing can be done at all test levels: unit, component, integration, and system.

-Sometimes, this the non-functioal characteristics, are mapped to the ISO 9126 - Software Quality Product.
+ - Sometimes, this the non-functioal propierties, are mapped to the ISO 9126 - Software Quality Product.

-a list of possible non-functional characteristics:
+A list of possible non-functional characteristics:

  - data processing volume & load stress: performance under peaks of data
  - usability: how easy it is to use
+ - performance: if it complies with responses times and data throughput
  - security: security evaluation
  - safety: safety evaluation
- - performance: if it complies with responses times and data throughput
+ - robustness:
+ - fail-tolerant:
+ - availabilty: evaluation of the up time and down time of the system (MTBF)
+ - dependability:
  - memory & storage: amount of memory needed
  - configuration: check behavior under defined configurations
  - compatibility: compatibility with defined versions
  - installation: evaluation methods
  - reliability: evaluation on the trusth of the proper behavior of the sw.
- - availabilty: evaluation of the up time and down time of the system (MTBF)
  - recovery: evaluation of recovery methods
  - maintenance: evaluation of maintenance methods.
  - documentation: evaluation of documentation of the system.

 ## Structure or Architectural Testing.
 It is also knwon as a **white-box** testing.
 Is the evaluation of some parameters of stadistics of the system behavior, as for example how complex it is (ciclomatix complexity), the number of control flow structures (if, else, for, while) and the overall of the tested code...  with the kwnoledge of its inner workings.

-It is best used after the black-box techniques, to assert the throuroghness of the testing.
+ - It is best used after the black-box techniques, to assert the throuroghness of the testing.

-It can be used at all the testing levels: unit, component, integration and system levels.
+ - It can be used at all the testing levels: unit, component, integration and system levels.

 ## Testing related with changes: Re-testing and Regression testing (also Maintenance testing)
 When doing the test sets, failded test, must be repeated to assert them, and exclude the possibility of a  possible error due to the context, conditions, enviroment, equipment used or other causes.